standardrb/standard/README.md

 ## Usage via rubocop

 If you only want to use the rules and not the cli (to keep current IDE/tooling/workflow support).
-It needs to repeat `AllCops` because of a [rubocop issue](https://github.com/rubocop/rubocop/issues/10175).
 Change your `.rubocop.yml` to:

 ```yaml